Supervisor Positions

 Lead Cook

-Alternative Foods Cook
+Alternative Foods and Packout Lead

-(1 position: $6030, more DOE.
-Dates for this position are May 21 – August 10) The Head Baker is responsible for all baked goods coming out of the Tawonga Kitchen, which includes (but is not limited to): breakfast breads such as coffee cake and banana bread, preparing bowls of fruit for lunch dessert, preparing and baking dinner dessert for all of camp, challah for weekly shabbat dinner and specialty items at various points of the summer.
-The Head Baker will be scheduled six days of the week, with mostly AM shift start times.
-Shifts can contain assigned Prep Cooks (1-2 people) and the Head Baker’s role includes tone setting, time management, assigning tasks to Prep Cooks, providing supervision and coaching to Prep Cooks and working alongside them to execute baking production and clean-up.
-The Head Baker works with the Pantry Cook to collaborate on sharing the Bakery space, as well as covering one another on days off.
-In addition, the Head Baker is part of our Kitchen Supervisor Team, which meets weekly to discuss how the kitchen is running, support one another and share in supporting our Prep Cooks.
+(2 positions: $7100, more DOE.
+Dates for this position are May 19 – August 8) The Bakery & Pantry Lead is responsible for all baked goods coming out of the Tawonga Kitchen, which includes (but is not limited to): breakfast breads such as coffee cake and banana bread, preparing bowls of fruit for lunch dessert, preparing and baking dinner dessert for all of camp, challah for weekly shabbat dinner and specialty items at various points of the summer.
+The Bakery & Pantry Lead will be scheduled six days of the week, with mostly AM shift start times.
+Shifts can contain assigned Prep Cooks (1-2 people) and the Bakery & Pantry Lead’s role includes tone setting, time management, assigning tasks to Prep Cooks, providing supervision and coaching to Prep Cooks and working alongside them to execute baking production and clean-up.
+The Pantry responsibilities can include, but are not limited to, receiving and storing away large delivery orders, keeping all back of house storage areas clean and organized at all times, preparing daily snacks between meal times for campers, as well as both kitchen and camper laundry.
+The Bakery & Pantry Lead is part of our Kitchen Supervisor Team, which meets weekly to discuss how the kitchen is running, support one another and share in supporting our Prep Cooks.
+Live in shared, rustic staff housing.
+Baking experience required.

 Health & Wellbeing Supervisors